 It cannot be denied that the sheer number of people in Facebook is seen by marketers as prospects that can bring in the dollars.
-Of course, Facebook is a marketing goldmine and there have been stories of businesses who have made it big advertising in Facebook.
+Of course, Facebook marketing goldmine and there have been stories of businesses who have made it big advertising in Facebook.
 On the other hand, there are sob stories as well.
 There are businesses who gambled and fell flat on their faces.

 Facebook can be a two-edged sword.
 It is the best advertising platform but it is also the worst when it comes to user-friendliness.
 Facebook has big data analytic capabilities to micro-target an ad at a level that is intimidating to a newbie.
 It also offers not just one type of advertisement opportunity; you can choose between boosted posts and Facebook ads.